CapixAI/take-home-project-portfolio/README.md

 - You're encouraged to utilize AI/ML or NLP tools to enhance the comprehensiveness and accuracy of data extraction.
 - Clearly document any AI models, scraping libraries, APIs, or external services used.
+- How would you evaluate the output of the system?

 ## Testability and Deployment